plomgrading/plom/doc/source/linux_installation.md

   # python3 -m pip install --user scikit-learn
 ```
 Note `python3 -m pip` uses the newly upgraded pip (necessary at least on Ubuntu 18.04).

-If you're using the TensorFlow-based ID-Reader, you'll also need
-`python3 -m pip install --upgrade --user tensorflow`.

 If you're building a production server you may want to ignore some of the above
 and instead use pinned versions: